withastro/roadmap/proposals/content-layer.md

 ### The data store

 Each loader is provided with a data store object.
-This is an in-memory key/value store, scoped to that loader and is used to store entries.
+This is an in-memory key/value store, scoped to that loader and is used to store collection entries.
 The store is persisted to disk between builds, so loaders can handle incremental updates.
-The store has the following methods:
+The store has the following interface:

 ```ts
 export interface ScopedDataStore {